saliveja/automate_the_boring_stuff_with_python/automate_the_boring_stuff.md

 x		                       					|     															|
 -----------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------:|
 modules for web scraping							| webbrowser, requests, bs4, selenium											|
+	webbbrowser								| opems the web page													|
+	requests								| downloads the information from the web page										|
+	bs4									| processing the information, but ignores JavaScript									|
+	selenium								| connects with the web browser. is an automatization tool								|
 web pages on requests								| requests.readthedocs.org/												|
 requests.get()									| downloading information from specifies source, ie. web page, or a file						|
 raise_for_status()								| stops the download if there is an error and communicates the error message						|